RobPruzan/zenbu/README.md

 - [ ] Diff viewier in browser
 - [ ] Source viewer in browser
   - Must at least support ts lsp
+- [ ] Migrate plugin server to Effect
 - [ ] Editable buffers in browser
   - Vim mode required
 - [ ] Expose MCP's for all data so accessible in cursor